iejMac/ScriptWriter/README.md

 ## Data:
 1. Website -> HTML (Mostly done ✅, only about 5% loss)
-2. HTML -> unified format
+2. HTML -> unified format (Not unified but done ✅)
 3. unified format -> tokenized arrays

 ## Models: